 And these clouds of droplets take a distinct shape depending on the species of whale.
 A long, skinny, smokestack-like puff is usually a blue whale or a fin whale.
 If it’s more heart-shaped, then it’s more likely to be a humpback whale, and if it’s more V-shaped, that’s more likely to be a right whale.

 9. Whales no longer have legs, but they still have a pelvis.

 It’s not purely a vestige from their land-locked era many eons ago, either.
 Skeletally speaking, the pelvis reduced to two small bones that are just sort of floating—one on each side of the whale, unattached to the spine.
 But it’s still functional.
 For all whales, it serves to support the muscles of the belly.
 For males, it plays a crucial role as an anchor for the penis.

-This intelligence and social awareness is what allows humpback whales to coordinate an elaborate feeding method, in which one whale surrounds a school of fish by swimming in a spiral and releasing bubbles that rise up and create a wall.
+This intelligence and social awareness is what allows humpback whales to coordinate an elaborate feeding method, in which one whale surrounds a school of fish by swimming in a spiral and releasing bubbles that rise up and create a net.
 The fish fear the bubbles and end up trapped.
 One whale lets out a feeding call, inciting the pod to swim together through the spiral and scoop up the fish.
 Other whales, like killer whales, have similarly complex hunting methods.

 A version of this story ran in 2015; it has been updated for 2022.